linspector/linspector/README.md

 These libraries are not being delivered with the Linspector source code and maybe have different and incompatible licenses.
-You need to install them using pip, your OS package manager or any other possible way.
+You need to install them using pip, your OS package manager or by just install everything in requirements.txt (recommended).

 ### Version numbering